openstack-archive/kloudbuster/doc/source/quickstart_vmapp.rst

 3. Create a Security Group
 --------------------------

-Create or reuse a security group which allows ingress TCP traffic on port 8080
+Create or reuse a security group which allows ingress TCP traffic on port 8080.

 4. Launch the KloudBuster VM Application
 ----------------------------------------

 Launch an instance using the KloudBuster image with the proper security group, and connect to the appropriate network.
-Leave the Key Pair as blank, as we don't need the SSH access to this VM
+Leave the Key Pair as blank, as we don't need the SSH access to this VM.

 5. Associate a floating IP
 --------------------------

 Associate a floating IP to the newly created VM instance so that it can be accessible from an external browser

 6. Connect to the web UI with a browser
 ---------------------------------------

 The Web UI URL to use from any browser is::

     http://<floating_ip>:8080